TomOhgrammer/100-days-of-code/log.md

 1. Choosing a headless CMS [cockpit](https://getcockpit.com/)
 2. Installing XAMPP on my Windows machine
 3. Installing the CMS
+4. Creating new Repos for the Aktual Webpage and adjust the timer to end of April.
+5. Create a new Repo for the workin progress website

 **Link to work:** [My website](http://www.toliquid.de)